Moto g stylus 5G (2024) vs Nothing Phone (2)

 Which one is better?

-The Nothing Phone (2) is the better buy for most people - its 4K video recording capability crushes the Moto g stylus 5G (2024).
+The Nothing Phone (2) is the better buy for most people - its 4K video recording at 60fps crushes the Moto g stylus 5G (2024)'s 1080p limitation.

 Who should buy each?

-Choose the Moto g stylus 5G (2024) if: you need a built-in stylus for note-taking, you want a longer-lasting battery of 5000mAh, or you prefer a more budget-friendly option.
+Choose the Moto g stylus 5G (2024) if: you need 2+ days of battery life, want a built-in stylus for note-taking, or prefer a lower price point.

-Choose the Nothing Phone (2) if: you shoot a lot of video, you want a premium design with the unique Glyph Interface, or you need faster charging at 45W.
+Choose the Nothing Phone (2) if: you shoot a lot of video, want a high-performance processor, or appreciate unique design elements.
+(4700 mAh battery, 7.09 oz weight)

 Conclusion